junkawahara/2022submission/solver/solver-track-instruction.md

 RUN git clone https://github.com/core-challenge/2022solver.git
 ```

+- It will create an almost empty Ubuntu OS which has the `/2022solver/` directory.
+- What you need to do is install your solver and rewrite `/2022solver/run.sh` so that `/2022solver/run.sh /2022solver/example/hc-toyno-01.col /2022solver/example/hc-toyno-01_01.dat` returns appropriate output.
+- There are several ways to do that.
+The following is an instruction.

+### Instruction

+- At first, edit the above Dockerfile as you like (cloning 2022solver is mandatory).

-Then, build your docker image by the following command.
+- Then, build your docker image by the following command.
 Note that `mysolver` can be any "image name" and `v01` can be any "tag name".

 ```bash
 docker build -t mysolver:v01 .